devonartis/aws-secure-access-infrastructure-identity-workshop/README.md

 ## Start the workshop:

-Visit the site to get started: [https://infrastructure-identity.awssecworkshops.com/](https://infrastructure.awssecworkshops.com/)
+Visit the site to get started: [https://idm-infrastructure.awssecworkshops.com/](https://infrastructure.awssecworkshops.com/)

 ## License Summary

-This sample code is made available under a modified MIT license.
+This sample code is made available under a modified MIT-0 license.
 See the LICENSE file.